Skoricius/f3ast/README.md

 pip install f3ast
 ```

-For now, install from requirements:
+For now, install from requirements.
+Navigate with terminal to the folder root directory and run:
 ```
 pip install -r requirements.txt
 ```